istio/istio.io/content/blog/2018/egress-tcp/index.md

         protocol: tcp
 {{< /text >}}

-Then I run `istioctl` to add the egress rule to the service mesh:
+Run `istioctl` to add the egress rule to the service mesh:

 {{< text bash >}}
 $ istioctl create -f egress-rule-mysql.yaml
 Created config egress-rule/default/mysql at revision 1954425
 {{< /text >}}

-Note that for a TCP egress rule, we specify `tcp` as the protocol of a port of the rule.
-Also note that we use an IP of the external service instead of its domain name.
+Note that for a TCP egress rule, you specify `tcp` as the protocol of a port of the rule.
+Also note that you use an IP of the external service instead of its domain name.
 I will talk more about TCP egress rules [below](#egress-rules-for-tcp-traffic).
-For now, let's verify that the egress rule we added fixed the problem.
-Let's access the webpage and see if the stars are back.
+For now, verify that the egress rule we added fixed the problem.
+Access the webpage and see if the stars are back.

 It worked!
 Accessing the web page of the application displays the ratings without error: